sdesyllas/RiotApi.NET/README.md

 Download the full api documentation reference [here (chm format)] (https://github.com/sdesyllas/RiotApi.NET/blob/master/Documentation/Help/Documentation.chm?raw=true)

-The goal of this project is to provide .net application developers with a high level tool for Riot games' API to use in their apps.
+The goal of this project is to save time to .net application developers, it handles all the communication details with Riot games for you so you can focus only on your actual application needs.
 I hope you will like it!
 Please feel free to contribute.

 # Need help?
 You can post a question on StackOverflow using the tags [riot-games-api](http://stackoverflow.com/questions/tagged/riot-games-api)